oscbyspro/Ultimathnum/README.md

 > Please roll a **D20** arcana check.

 An arbitrary binary integer's bit pattern extends infinitely, yet its bit pattern has an end.
 As such,  we need a special kind of integer to represent arbitrary binary integer sizes.
-Count fulfill our need by reinterpreting the last bit of a machine word as logarithmically infinite:
+Count fulfills our need by reinterpreting the last bit of a machine word as logarithmically infinite:

 ```
 min ..< msb: [0,  IX.max + 0]